Estimated reading time: 12 minutes

 Jimmy Moore is well known in the United States for his iTunes podcasts and his popular blog, Livin’La Vida Low-Carb.
 He has effectively dealt with obesity himself, and for years his cholesterol numbers have been really bad.
 He is motivated by his own experience and eager to help other people who are struggling to improve their health.

-Although I’m probably a medical geek according to Moore’s definition, I must say I really enjoyed reading his book.
+Although I’m probably a medical geek according to Moore’s definition, I must say I enjoyed reading his book.
 More importantly, I also learned a lot from it.
-It is so well written and it has this extreme freshness about it.
-I never expected that I would agree with everything Moore writes in his book and I don’t.
-Of course that doesn’t mean I’m right and he’s wrong.
-However I like the way he approaches the subject and I admire his talent when it comes to explaining complex and highly debated issues.
+It is so well written, and it has this ultimate freshness about it.
+I never expected that I would agree with everything Moore writes in his book, and I don’t.
+Of course, that doesn’t mean I’m right, and he’s wrong.
+However, I like the way he approaches the subject, and I admire his talent when it comes to explaining complex and highly debated issues.

 Moore says: “I have no doubt that this book will be controversial.
 It challenges conventional wisdom about how we eat and live – rules that we have grown up with and followed for most of our lives”.

 I agree with Jimmy Moore.
 I’m afraid many of my colleagues won’t like his book.
 They may even believe it to be dangerous because it contradicts many of the current recommendations from medical experts and public health authorities.
-However, I believe that everyone who is trying to take control off his/her own health will learn a lot from reading Moore´s book.
+However, I believe that everyone who is trying to take control of his/her own health will learn a lot from reading Moore’s book.

 Jimmy Moore has no formal medical or nutritional health education.
 He does not refer to many scientific studies in his book.
 Instead, he has chosen to select an army of what he calls “trusted advisers who know the answers to the most pressing questions about health”.
 Moore constantly quotes these individuals throughout his book.